kalekundert/fcmcmp/README.rst

 matching experiment label, condition, or well label will be returned.
 The only difference between ``yield_wells()`` and ``yield_unique_wells()`` is that the former won't yield the same well twice.
-This is important because the same well can certainly be included in many different experiments.
+This is important because the same well can be included in any number of experiments.

 __ https://jeffknupp.com/blog/2013/04/07/improve-your-python-yield-and-generators-explained/